kieron-cairns/AzureFunctionsAndServiceBusArticle/README.md

 - **FNReCaptchaVerification Azure Function**: Processes contact form data and reCAPTCHA validation, then forwards to Azure Service Bus.
 - **FNQueueFormSubmission Azure Function**: Manages Azure Service Bus queue messages.
 - **FNMailSender Azure Function**: Listens to the processed messages in the service bus queue and utilizes SendGrid to dispatch the contact form message to the business email.
-- **DatabseSaverWebApi (eexternal web API server hosted on a raspberry pi)**: After successful email send via the SendGrid service, this API extneral web API is called & various form data is saved to an Azure hosted SQL database
+- **DatabseSaverWebApi (external web API server hosted on a raspberry pi)**: After successful email send via the SendGrid service, this API extneral web API is called & various form data is saved to an Azure hosted SQL database

 Dive deep into TDD practices with Azure Functions and Service Bus, emphasizing the benefits of modular cloud design.
 Ideal for enterprises refining their operations and developers prioritizing efficient, maintainable code.

 ---

-Stay tuned for a comprehensive blog post that will delve deep into the Azure services setup and our unique code implementation strategies.
+Stay tuned for a comprehensive blog post that will delve deep into the Azure services setup and the code implementation strategies.
 Expect it to be published soon!